chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 .. tag dsl_recipe_summary

 The Recipe DSL is a Ruby DSL that is primarily used to declare resources from within a recipe.
 The Recipe DSL also helps ensure that recipes interact with nodes (and node properties) in the desired manner.
-Most of the methods in the Recipe DSL are used to find a specific parameter and then tell the Chef Infra Client what action(s) to take, based on whether that parameter is present on a node.
+Most of the methods in the Recipe DSL are used to find a specific parameter and then tell Chef Infra Client what action(s) to take, based on whether that parameter is present on a node.

 .. end_tag